 Liability for Personal Data

-A SaaS customer will be liable to its clients/end users (whose personal data it is collecting and processing) for any breaches of the above 8 principles.
+A SaaS customer will be liable to its clients/end users (whose personal data it is collecting and processing) for any breaches of the GDPR.
 As the SaaS supplier will be carrying out the processing on behalf of the SaaS customer, the terms of the SaaS agreement should include adequate clauses to protect the SaaS supplier and the SaaS customer against data protection breaches, bearing in mind the differing responsibilities of the data controller and the data processor.

 Registration under the Data Protection Act